AndyObtiva/super_module/README.md

 end
 ```

-This first step guarantees invocation of the two Locatable <code>validates</code> method calls on the Vehicle object class.
+This first step guarantees invocation of the two `Locatable` <code>validates</code> method calls on the `Vehicle` object class.

+It does so by relying on `method_missing(method_name, *args, &block)` to record every class method call that happens in the super module class body, and later replaying those calls on the including base class during `self.included(base)` by using Ruby's `send(method_name, *args, &block)` method introspection.

-##### 2) The second step redefines super module class methods on the base class to simulate the effect of base.extend(super_module)
+#### 2) Defines super module class methods on the including base class

 For example, suppose we have a super module called Addressable: